Linearly Solvable Stochastic Control Lyapunov Functions: Analysis

-At this point, we have shown that the lower bound of the desirability function gives us an upper bound of the suboptimal cost.
+At this point, we have shown that the lower bound of the desirability function yields an upper bound of the suboptimal cost.
 More importantly, the upper bound of the suboptimal cost is not increasing as the degree of polynomial increases.